toshimaru/blog.toshima.ru/_posts/2017-08-18-circleci2-speeds-up-your-ci-time.md

 ### Bundle cache configuration

 As of CircleCI 2, you need to configured cache setting by yourself.
-In my Rails project, bundler is used, so I configured bundle install cache as below.
+In my Rails project, bundler is used, so I configured bundle install cache as the following.

 ```yml
 # Restore bundle cache